PanjatanCoders/Study-Resource-Hub/JavaScript/README.md

 - [Web Development for Beginners](https://github.com/microsoft/Web-Dev-For-Beginners/tree/main?tab=readme-ov-file) - Microsoft's 24-lesson curriculum all about JavaScript, CSS, and HTML basics.
 Includes pre/post-lesson quizzes, assignments, and more.
 - [HEAD](https://github.com/joshbuchea/HEAD) - A comprehensive guide to everything that goes in the `<head>` of your HTML document.
 Essential resource for web developers.
 - [Front-end Interview Handbook](https://github.com/yangshun/front-end-interview-handbook) - Detailed answers to front-end interview questions, focusing on JavaScript concepts and web development fundamentals.
+- [Back-End-Developer-Interview-Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions?tab=readme-ov-file#constructors-and-interfaces) - This repository compiles various back-end interview questions to help evaluate candidates, but it's not intended for all questions to be used in a single interview.
+Select the sections and questions most relevant to your needs to guide meaningful conversations.
 ## Books

 ## Best Practices